2008 World Series: Ratings

-In both Nielsen ratings and total viewership, the 2008 World Series set record lows for worst in Major League Baseball's history.
-The 8.4 average Nielsen rating sank below the 10.1 record set two years earlier in 2006.
-2008 bears the distinction of being the first World Series to draw lower than a 10.0.
-Game three's 6.1 rating also set a record, since surpassed, for the lowest rated individual game.
+In both Nielsen ratings and total viewership, the 2008 edition of the Fall Classic set record lows for a televised World Series.
+2008 bears the distinction of being the first World Series to draw an average rating lower than 10.0, with its 8.4 rating falling below the 10.1 record set two years earlier.
+The 6.1 rating of Game 3 also set a record, since surpassed, for the lowest rated individual game.

-The low numbers may have been affected by factors beyond MLB's control.
-Game 3 was delayed one hour thirty-one minutes for weather and, consequently, ended at 1:47 am ET.
-Game 5 was also suspended after 5.5 innings and resumed two days later.
-These factors likely brought the ratings down.
+The low numbers were partially attributed to factors beyond MLB's control, including the length of the series and the market size of the participating teams.
+Game 3 was delayed for over 90 minutes due to weather and, consequently, ended at 1:47 AM EST. Game 5 was suspended after 5.5 innings and resumed two days later.
+However, ratings for the conclusion of the game were notably higher than the game's average and drew praise from Bud Selig.